 Best Practices

-- Focus on active cases: Filter Status = Needs response to identify disputes requiring immediate action.
+- Prioritize active disputes: Filter by Status = Needs response to identify cases requiring immediate action.

-- Cross-check externally: Use Case ID to locate the same record in the provider’s portal.
+- Verify externally: Use the Case ID to cross-check records in the payment provider's system.

-The Disputes dashboard centralizes case management across Subotiz Payments and PayPal.
-By tracking statuses, reasons, and deadlines in one view, merchants can respond effectively and ensure timely resolution.
+The Disputes dashboard in Subotiz provides a centralized view of dispute cases across payment providers.
+By tracking statuses, reasons, and deadlines in one place, merchants can respond efficiently and improve dispute handling outcomes.